MarthaC444/MarthaC444/README.md

 ### Hi, I'm Martha Chamberlain
 After creating a few blogs for myself I realized I liked making the blog way more than adding content to it!

-* Building full stack personal projects with React and React Native
+* Freelancing - Web dev - React and React Native
 * Looking for Jr. Front end or entry level Full stack role.